EdgeTX/edgetx-user-manual/bw-radios/model-select/setup.md

 **Receiver number** - A receiver number is a user-assigned number for a model that is sent to the receiver when bound.
 Each model must have a unique receiver number.
 However, models using different protocols may have the same receiver number without issues.
 EdgeTX will inform you when a receiver number is unique or if it is already being used with a text above the number field.

 {% hint style="info" %}
 If using the radio in gamepad mode, both internal and external RF modules should be turned off.
-This will result in increased performance when connected to a computer via USB.&#x20;
+This will result in increased performance when connected to a computer via USB.
 {% endhint %}

 ### **Trainer**